-2) The company should have more than one business.
+2) The company should have more than one business or have single business but is considering entering into a new business.

 3) The issue(s) that you will focus must be related to corporate strategy decision(s).

 It is important that you are able to both understand and articulate the issue(s) that face the firm in their corporate strategy decisions to seek and sustain a corporate advantage.
 Your group report will